 - out of all grades, the biggest difference in pay between ethnic groups was at Senior Civil Service level (the most senior grades) – pay was highest for Asian civil servants (£86,460) and lowest for those in the mixed ethnic group (£81,600)

 2. Things you need to know

 What the data measures

-The data measures the average annual pay for civil servants from different ethnic groups.
-Pay includes allowances such as regional allowances (for example, London weighting) and skills allowances.
-It does not include bonuses.
+The data measures the median annual pay for civil servants from different ethnic groups.

 Not included in the data

 The data does not include people working for: